Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Discussion

 \subsection{Limitations}

-We are aware that there are many interrelated factors when studying transfer learning choices, and while it is difficult to study them all comprehensively, our work focuses on a specific subset that we believe is crucial.
-We did not conduct experiments to quantify how much each of these factors contributed to the two presented case studies, and we see experimental validation as an important direction for future research to complement our analysis.
-Naturally, our study is limited by a small sample size, but we hope it sets a constructive path for further investigation.
+While we focused on a crucial subset of factors influencing transfer learning, we did not quantify each factor's contribution through experiments and instead suggest experimental validation for future research.
+Although limited by sample size, our quantitative analysis focuses on reporting trends in the findings, and it remains appropriate for a qualitative study in this under-explored space, particularly given the niche population.
+Also, the large proportion of academic participants makes this study more valuable for foundational research than for developing production-ready systems.
+Furthermore, potential anchoring bias may have resulted from the fixed question order across case studies, as earlier responses could have shifted judgments on subsequent items.

-Given the scope of factors and the specificity of medical imaging, our findings may not generalize to other machine learning domains, medical imaging is not ``small computer vision'' \cite{jimenez2024copycats}.
-Moreover, we restricted our study to medical imaging classification and did not cover all imaging modalities.
-It is important to note that the results from general computer vision research often do not translate directly to medical imaging applications \cite{raghu2019transfusion,mei2022radimagenet,juodelyte2023revisiting}.
-This underscores the need to study both related fields and the domain-specific needs of each application.
+Our findings are specific to medical imaging classification and may not generalize to other ML domains because medical imaging is not simply ``small computer vision \cite{jimenez2024copycats}''.
+Evidence shows that advances in general computer vision often fail to translate directly to medical applications \cite{raghu2019transfusion,mei2022radimagenet,juodelyte2023revisiting}, underscoring the continued need for domain-specific investigation alongside related fields.
+Consequently, our results are restricted by the modalities covered and the specific nature of the classification tasks examined.